MoneyWise

 Focus Group Discussion Analysed Using Google HEART Framework

-Users expressed an overwhelming preference for the journal to the scenario-based game for its highly personalised nature and its potential to fit in with their daily routine.
+Users expressed an overwhelming preference for the journal to the card game for its highly personalised learning materials and its potential to fit with their existing routine.

 Focus Group Key User Insights